Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: The conditionality problem

 We have the following tower property regarding the hierarchical relationship between $\mathbb P_k : k \in \{1,2,3\}$. \begin{lemma}(Tower property) Let $A \in \sigma\left(\mathbf X_n, \mathbf Y_n, X_f, Y_f\right)$ be an arbitrary measurable event; here $\sigma\left( \cdot \right)$ denotes $\sigma$--algebra.
 Then, we have that $\mathbb P_2(A) = \mathbb E_{\mathbf Y_n|\mathbf X_n} \mathbb P_3(A)$ and $\mathbb P_1(A) = \mathbb E_{\mathbf X_n, \mathbf Y_n} \mathbb P_3(A)$. \end{lemma}

 \begin{remark} \rm Bootstrap calculations (including the MFB) are typically conducted conditionally on the data.
 The so-called `bootstrap world' is governed by probability measure $\mathbb P_3$, and bootstrap validity is typically proven in probability (or almost surely) with respect to the `real world' probability $\mathbb P $.
 Note that showing validity (or asymptotic validity) under $\mathbb P_3$ is stronger, implying validity (or asymptotic validity) under $\mathbb P_2$ or $\mathbb P_1$.
 To see why, assume $\mathbb P_3 (A) \to 1-\alpha $ in probability; then the expectation of $\mathbb P_3 (A) $ will also tend to $1-\alpha$ by the bounded convergence theorem, i.e., $\mathbb P_1 (A) \to 1-\alpha$ and $\mathbb P_2 (A) \to 1-\alpha$.
-Hence, working under a $\mathbb P_3$ performance measure which is more stringent may be generally preferable.
-Remark \ref{re:Big} below offers a reconciliation of the different viewpoints in a big data setting. \end{remark}
+Hence, $\mathbb P_3$ is the strongest probability measure for evaluating conditional coverage.
+We provide two examples where validity under $\mathbb P_3$ can naturally resolve issues with other types of conditioning.

+As a first example, apart from the three conditionality problem discussed above, there is another type of conditional coverage considered in literature that is termed Probably Approximately Correct (PAC) guarantee, see e.g., \cite{pmlr-v25-vovk12} and \cite{10.1145/3478535}.
+It requires that with high probability,

+The difference in equation \eqref{eq:PAC} and the three conditional probability measures is how we interpret source of randomness when evaluating coverage.
+Nevertheless, conditional coverage guarantee under $\mathbb P_3(\cdot)$ can still lead to equation \eqref{eq:PAC}.
+Indeed,

+Another example is the feedback covariate shift(FCS) problem where the future covariate's distribution can shift according to the observed data.
+Clearly, the exchangeable property of $\{ (X_i, Y_i)\}_{i=1}^n$ and $(X_f,Y_f)$ no longer holds, and it requires intricate design to adapt conformal prediction to this scenario, see \cite{2202.03613}.
+On the other hand, if an algorithm's conditional coverage is proved under $\mathbb P_3$, it will be immune to this problem.
+Hence, working under a $\mathbb P_3$ performance measure which is more stringent may be generally preferable. \end{remark}